Definition of Amortization of Premium on Bonds Payable

 - Debit Premium on Bonds Payable for $3,000

-Reducing the balance in the account Premium on Bonds Payable by the same amount each period is known as the straight line method of amortization.
-A more precise method, the effective interest rate method of amortization, is preferred when the amount of the premium is a very large amount.
+Reducing the balance in the account Premium on Bonds Payable by the same amount each period is known as the straight-line method of amortization.
+A more precise method, the effective interest rate method of amortization, is preferred when the amount of the premium is a large amount.